19hours/sg-statutes/Acts/Employment of Foreign Manpower Act.md

 (20th December 1997)

-An Act relating to the employment of foreign workers.
+An Act relating to the employment of foreign manpower.

 [1st January 1991]

 ### Short title

 1\.
-This Act may be cited as the Employment of Foreign Workers Act.
+This Act may be cited as the Employment of Foreign Manpower Act.

 ### Interpretation

 2\.
 In this Act, unless the context otherwise requires —

-“Controller” means the Controller of Work Permits appointed under section 3;
+“Controller” means the Controller of Work Passes appointed under section 3;

 “construction works” means the construction, extension, installation, carrying out, repair, maintenance, renewal, removal, alteration, dismantling or demolition of —